AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

    ![](assets/project-header-350x18.png)

-## Home header overview
+## Home header overview {#home-header-overview}

 The following headers are available in Home:

-* Task: For more information on how you can use this header, see the [Task header overview](#task) in this article.
+* Task: For more information on how you can use this header, see the [Task header overview](#task-header-overview) in this article.
-* Issue: For more information on how you can use this header, see the [Issue header overview](#issue) in this article.
+* Issue: For more information on how you can use this header, see the [Issue header overview](#issue-header-overview) in this article.

-## Project header overview
+## Project header overview {#project-header-overview}

 ![](assets/project-header-350x18.png)